-The following information about each of the persons proposed to be nominated for election as a director is, unless otherwise stated, based on records available to the Corporation as of March 18, 2019, those being corporate records, public records, and information provided by each nominee.
+The following information about each director nominee is, unless otherwise stated, based on records available to the Corporation as of March 17, 2020, those being corporate records, public records, and information provided by each nominee.

 Director Biographies

 JAMES D. HILL